cisco-open/jalapeno/docs/high-level-arch.md

 *TODO: describe how Voltron infra, framework, and services will be packaged, deployed, versioned, and upgraded* *Author: Matt & Jeff*

+Preliminary thoughts:
+ - If we're using kubernetes, we need to have at minimum at k8s installer that will deploy its [base components and requirements](https://kubernetes.io/docs/concepts/overview/components/) on a system or set of systems.
+For simplicity, we should start with an all-in-one deployment model (controller and node on same system) until it becomes clear we need to scale beyond.
+ - The base installer should run as a standalone script or Ansible playbook....or a combination thereof (there's always the bootstrapping problem of getting the tools loaded you need to run the tools).
+Lots of such examples exist that could be leveraged.
+ - To facilitate running on AWS, we should build cloud images that can easily be deployed.
+In the process, we're also defining a more generic VM image that will be capable of running for standalone deployments and especially automated testing. (*TODO: investigate corporate AWS account*)
+ - We assume that a Voltron Service will comprise several containers working together to achieve a use case, so a service should provide its own set of yaml files associated with running it on a k8s cluster.
+However, we should not require that a service creator understands the intricacies of k8s, hence we should provide simpler tools or templates for generation of k8s templates.
+ - A Voltron deployment needs to know which services to load; these ultimately translate into k8s templates, but they imply some variety of manifest to define what should load.
+The interaction with the services framework is implied, as well, although most of the framework duties are already covered by the kubectl API and don't need to be reinvented.
+ - We will start with fixed revisions of depdendent components (k8s, graph db, kafka, etc.) to keep sands from shifting beneath us, although our build system should take into account the potential for upgrade as we rev Voltron in the future.
+ - We should not make assumptions about public connectivity to download dependent packages, implying we should stand up our own Docker repository at a Voltron deployment that is pre-loaded with all the needed images.
+ - For the current phase, we should assume updates are a wipe and replace (see HA section below).

 ## Configuration

 *TODO: describe important points of configuration* *Author: Jeff*

+Areas of configuration:
+ - For build time:
+  - Services to include
+ - For runtime:
+  - Footprint of Voltron services (how many cores, how much RAM, etc.)
+  - Volumes location (for the container holding the graph DB) (*needed?*)
+ - Individual service configuration:
+  - Where to find services registry (for locating frontend, etcd, Kafka, graph DB, etc.)
+  - Warmup parameters
+  - Topology subset to solve specific use case
+  - Min time between graph DB queries

+### Global Platform Configuration

 ## User Interface / Visibility